Abandoned & Little-Known Airfields:

 (due to wartime security concerns, like many other small civilian airports along the coasts during the war),

-or in the April 1944 US Army/Navy Directory of Airfields (courtesy of Ken Mercer).
+depicted on the 1942 USGS topo map, or listed in the April 1944 US Army/Navy Directory of Airfields (courtesy of Ken Mercer).

 Clear Lake Oaks Airport apparently never reopened after the war,